WHOIGit/PhytO-ARM/README_jamescook.md

 The RPi5 is running **Ubuntu 24.04**.
 The system microSD card (SanDisk 256 GB Extreme PRO®) was flashed using **Raspberry Pi Imager v1.9.4** on macOS.

-The following packages were installed to enable remote access and data transfer:
+The following packages need to be installed with apt-get:

 - `openssh-server`
 - `rsync`
-- `wireguard`
 - `git`
 - `gpiod`
 - `gpsd`
 - `gpsd-clients`
-- `screen`
-- `tmux`

 The file `/etc/ssh/sshd_config` was edited to allow RSA key and password authentication.
 The OpenSSH service was enabled with: `sudo systemctl endable ssh`.